venam/adsuck-hosts-experimentation/README.md

 All non-spoofed responses are cached for the duration of the provided DNS TTL (Time To Live).
 The cache will be purged when adsuck receives a HUP or USR1 signal.
 See the SIGNALS section for more details.

-Adsuck is written in C, is lightweight, and extremely fast.
+Adsuck is written in C, is lightweight, and extremely fast (faster than the hosts file and faster than a web proxy).

 ####Setting adsuck
 * create a chroot directory for adsuck with 755 permissions and owner root (e.g. /var/adsuck)